-The purpose of this handbook is to provide you with as much information as possible about the services you will receive here and SPSI's procedures.
+The purpose of this handbook is to provide you with as much information as possible about the services you will receive here and Saginaw Psychological Services Inc. (SPSI) procedures.
 Some of the most important information you need to be aware of is your rights as an SPSI client.
 Your rights are discussed throughout this handbook and have been typed in bold so you can find them easily.